 MediaGuard is HUMAN’s pre-bid solution for detecting advertising fraud.
 By using information from the OpenRTB Bid object to make real-time predictions about the validity of each ad impression you receive, MediaGuard returns a recommendation to bid or not bid on each ad request, which you can then incorporate into your bidding logic.

-You can deploy MediaGuard in tandem with FraudSensor to receive additional post-bid data and improve MediaGuard’s predictive models.
+MediaGuard must be deployed in tandem with FraudSensor.
+The post-bid data collected by FraudSensor is used to improve MediaGuard’s predictive models.
 When used at the same time, the combination of FraudSensor and MediaGuard creates a personalized traffic ecosystem that grants you access to the full range of HUMAN’s insight and analysis.

 How MediaGuard works